jacksund/simmate/docs/getting_started/installation/local_server_setup.md

 ## 1. Reset the Database

 Firstly, we need to configure our database.
-We'll delve into the specifics in the next tutorial, but for now, consider this as creating an empty Excel spreadsheet that we'll populate with data later.
+We'll delve into the specifics in a following tutorial, but for now, consider this as creating an empty Excel spreadsheet that we'll populate with data later.
 This can be done with...

 ``` bash
 simmate database reset # (1)